 Android is still the leading smartphone OS, and Apple is the top manufacturer.
 Plus: news on MobileIron 4.5, Panasonic’s future and Ice Cream Sandwich support.

 A week when cloud predictions again came to the fore and thanks to the Chancellor George Osborne and his Autumn Statement thoughts also turned to the state of the economy.
-As public sector workers took to the streets to march against planned changes to their pensions and Jeremy Clarkson got into a s

 When a Swiss bank needed solve its tablet security issues, it found a way to secure its devices without sacrificing performance by using virtualisation.

 STEC bumps up SSD endurance to 33 PB with latest ZeusIOPS drive, HP adds midrange Windows-based NAS, ArcMail delivers new cloud storage gateway and more data storage news.

 Mobile business intelligence has become a top-three priority for businesses, according to new research by analyst Howard Dresner.